Prostitution in Canada: Social movements

-At the same time a number of movements arose either advocating the eradication of sex work as exploitation, or for better protection of workers and decriminalization based on human rights.
+At the same time a number of movements arose either advocating the eradication of sex work as exploitation or for better protection of workers and decriminalization based on human rights.
 A 1983 committee recommended both stronger sanctions to deal with the visible spectrum of sex work, but also wider reforms.
 In 1983 the law was made technically gender neutral and provisions for prosecuting communication were widened in 1985, while special provisions for minors were enacted in 1988.
-None of this abated debate and currently the laws are under challenge in two cases based on the Charter of Rights and Freedoms.
+None of this abated debate.

-Several national women's groups, such as the Canadian Association of Sexual Assault Centers and the Native Women's Association of Canada, several provincial groups, including le Centre d'aide et de lutte contre les aggressions a charactere sexuelles local groups, including La Cles, Vancouver Rape Relief and Women's Shelter, Exploited Voices Educating, University Women's Club, The Aboriginal Women's Action Network The Asian Women's Coalition Ending Prostitution, and the Vancouver Collective Against Sexual Exploitation, are advocating an abolitionist approach to policy.
+Several national women's groups, such as the Canadian Association of Sexual Assault Centers and the Native Women's Association of Canada, several provincial groups, including le Centre d'aide et de lutte contre les aggressions a charactere sexuelles local groups, including La Cles, Vancouver Rape Relief and Women's Shelter, Exploited Voices Educating, University Women's Club, The Aboriginal Women's Action Network, The Asian Women's Coalition Ending Prostitution, and the Vancouver Collective Against Sexual Exploitation, are advocating an abolitionist approach to policy.
 The Servants Anonymous Society is a nonprofit women's organization that provides aid to young women in exiting the sex industry.

 In contrast, numerous sex-worker run and organized groups across the country continue to argue for full decriminalization of sex work in Canada, arguing that making it illegal to purchase sex creates harm to sex workers.
 Such organizations have often been in the forefront of court challenges to the laws criminalizing aspects of sex work.
-Organizations run by sex workers and advocating decriminalization include Sex Professionals of Canada (SPOC), which is run by Valerie Scott and Amy Lebovith; Pace (Vancouver); Peers (Victoria); Maggie's (Toronto); Stella (Montreal).
-In face of the repression, sex workers have been organizing themselves to advocate for their rights, mostly since the 80s.
-The HIV-AIDS epidemic opened the door to harm reduction programs which contributed to the funding of sex workers’ organizing, thus shifting the conversation from a solely moralized perspective.
+Organizations run by sex workers and advocating decriminalization include Sex Professionals of Canada (SPOC), which is run by Valerie Scott and Amy Lebovith; Pace (Vancouver); Peers (Victoria); Maggie's (Toronto); and Stella (Montreal).
+In response to Canada's prostitution laws, sex workers have been organizing themselves to advocate for what they consider their rights to engage in sex worth as a legitimate commercial activity in a safe and health manner, mostly since the 80s.
+The HIV-AIDS epidemic opened the door to harm reduction programs which contributed to the funding of sex workers' organizing, thus shifting the conversation from a solely moralized perspective to harm reduction perspective.
 Many authors and organizations argue that sex is here to stay and cannot be wiped out.
 Therefore, they suggest to decriminalize sex work and create a legal system that supports the health and safety of sex workers.